Skip to main content Skip to main navigation Skip to footer content

 SAP PLANS

 If it is determined that a student needs more than one probationary period to regain and meet all four SAP requirements, the student may be placed on an SAP plan.
-SAP plans will have specific stipulations for successful SAP progress during subsequent semester/term(s) within a specific time frame.
-SAP plans may require student to complete specific coursework, certain GPA/grade standards, and/or successful completion of a specific number of units.
+SAP plans have specific stipulations for successful SAP progress during subsequent semester/term(s) within a specific time frame.
+SAP plans may require the student to complete specific coursework, certain GPA/grade standards, and/or successful completion of a specific number of units.

 SAP Appeal Process and Examples